SmartPort Lawsuit Filed After AngioDynamics Port Catheter Fracture Requires Surgical Removal

 SmartPort Lawsuit Filed After Port Catheter Fracture Requires Surgical Removal

-As AngioDynamics continues to face a growing number of implantable port catheter lawsuits over device failures, a Missouri woman has filed a lawsuit alleging that the design of the company’s SmartPort implants is defective, leading to one shattering inside her body.
+As AngioDynamics continues to face a growing number of implantable port catheter lawsuits over device failures, a Missouri woman has filed a lawsuit alleging that the design of the company’s SmartPort implants is defective, leading to one fracturing and shattering inside her body.

 Sharon Coggins brought the complaint (PDF) in the U.S. District Court for the Southern District of California on March 24, naming SmartPort’s manufacturers, AngioDynamics, Inc. and Navilyst Medical, Inc., as the defendants.

 Similar allegations are also being pursued in a series of Bard PowerPort lawsuits against C.R.
-Bard, each indicating that the chemo ports are prone to fracturing, migrating and causing infections, also due to the breakdown of barium sulfate used during the manufacturing process.
+Bard, each indicating that the similarly designed chemo ports are prone to fracturing, migrating and causing infections, also due to the breakdown of barium sulfate used during the manufacturing process.

 AngioDynamics-Port-Catheter-Lawsuits